 We work closely with the university’s award winning Careers & Employability Service to offer a 30 credit, year-long module (SOTA300) which incorporates placement with a local company, group or institution related to your subject, providing practical/vocational experience.

-Classical Music Industry MA
+Music Management MA

 Music Works are series of careers and employability workshops offered by the department of Music that have run throughout the academic year since 2017.
 Highly esteemed professionals, of which many are Alumni, offer students advice and insights into all aspects of working in the Music Industry.